 You’ll be required to pay a franchise fee, up-front.
 This one-time investment (per franchise unit) is the cost of entry.
 It’s the licensing fee.
-The franchise fee allows you to use all of the franchisors proprietary information-legally.
-The franchise fee is normally around $25,000-$35,000 on average.
+As you’ll learn when you read the Franchise Disclosure Document (FDD) and the Franchise Agreement, the franchise fee allows you to use all of the franchisors proprietary information-legally.* The franchise fee is normally around $30,000-$50,000 on average.
 It could be a bit less, and it could be a bit more.
 But, it’s there and it’s a required payment.
 That’s a lot of money.

 As a franchisee, you’ll be paying the franchisor a percentage of your gross sales each and every month you’re a franchisee.
 Percentages vary.
 I’ve seen food franchise royalties that are 5% and I’ve seen royalties for consulting types of franchises at 12% of sales.